facebook/folly/folly/docs/Benchmark.md

 The preallocation effected with `v.reserve(n)` will not count toward the total run time of the benchmark.

-Only the main thread should call `SUSPEND_BENCHMARK` (and of course it should not call it while other threads are doing actual work).
+Only the main thread should call `BENCHMARK_SUSPEND` (and of course it should not call it while other threads are doing actual work).
 This is because the timer is application-global.

-If the scope introduced by `SUSPEND_BENCHMARK` is not desired, you may want to "manually" use the `BenchmarkSuspender` type.
+If the scope introduced by `BENCHMARK_SUSPEND` is not desired, you may want to "manually" use the `BenchmarkSuspender` type.
 Constructing such an object suspends time measurement, and destroying it resumes the measurement.
 If you want to resume time measurement before the